Stomiidae: Jaw mechanism

 The jaw of members in the Stomiidae family is adapted extremely well for survival and predation in the deep sea.
-Although small in size, the dragonfish jaw is adapted to capture large prey that are up to 50% the body mass of themselves.
-The long "loosejaw" of the dragonfish exhibits increased resistive forces to lower jaw adduction compared to fish with shorter jaws; however, due to decreased surface area of the lower jaw, dragonfish are able to lower the mechanical advantage of adduction and increase adduction velocity through the reduction of resistive forces.
-Additionally, it is seen that the adductor mass of the lower jaw of deep-sea dragonfish is significantly decreased, allowing for increased ability to attain high adduction velocity.
+Although these fish are relatively small in size, the dragonfish jaw is adapted to capture large prey that are up to 50% the body mass of themselves.
+The long "loosejaw" of dragonfish exhibits increased resistive forces to lower jaw adduction due to its length; however, the absence of a "floor" to the oral cavity decreases the surface area of the lower jaw, reducing resistive forces, and the adductor mass of the lower jaw of deep-sea dragonfish is significantly decreased, allowing for increased ability to attain high adduction velocity.
 This makes the deep-sea dragonfish significantly more competitive when hunting for prey due to its ability to capture large prey quickly and efficiently.

+Members of this family also have a unique head joint that contributes to their ability to open their 'loosejaw' so wide: an occipito-vertebral gap is present where only the flexible notochord is present, between the base of the skull and first vertebrae.
+Additionally, the first to tenth anterior vertebrae are reduced or entirely absent in some taxa.
+This gap is the result of notochord elongation in this specific area.
+Functionally, the gap allows deep-sea dragonfish to pull back their cranium and open their mouths up to 120°, which is significantly farther than other taxa that lack such a head joint.
+The extent of the head movement exposes the gills and presents a wide opening to the oral cavity behind the head.
+This is what allows deep-sea dragonfish to engulf such large prey, resulting in improved survival through the ability to consume more organisms in an extremely food limited environment.